 A Short Story

-I didn’t beat my father to death that day but I blocked out what happened immediately after I confronted him.
-Many years later I asked him about it and he said he knew I could have killed him, but instead, he said, “You walked away.”
+I didn’t beat my father to death that day, but I blocked out what happened immediately afterwards.
+I confronted him many years later about it and he said he knew I could have killed him, but instead, he said, “You walked away.”
 On one hand, that was the smart thing to do.
 On the other hand, though, I walked away from the encounter believing I could kill someone when pushed to my limit.
 This belief kept me in fear that I might not be able to control my own anger and hatred when confronted.
 I decided I would rather die than hurt someone.

 The main problem being I was convinced I was of the darkness by fearing it could take over me.
 The fear itself, though, IS the darkness!
 It’s the fear that kept me small and afraid of the dark.
-I have feelings of anger and hatred but this is not who I am.
+I have feelings of anger and hatred, but this isn’t who I am.
 I need to be a witness for myself – allowing all my feelings, knowing full well I am light.
-I’ve got my life back.
+In doing so, I got my life back.

-Do you fear your dark?
+Do you fear your darkness?
 Have an honest look inside with clear eyes, no judgments, no stories.
 Witness your fear, anger, hatred, apathy, depression, etc. Allow it all to surface without judgment or story.